 - Statutory Office Holders, Offices and Committees;

-- Ministerial Councils and related bodies, including those established by the Council of Australian Governments (COAG);
+- Ministerial Councils and related bodies, including sub-committees and working groups of these bodies;

 - Inter-jurisdictional and international bodies.

 - Subsidiaries of Corporate Commonwealth Entities and Commonwealth Companies;